 Wil stops and looks me in eyes.
 "Nearly where?
 What in the hell is the plan?"

 I take him by the shoulders and him point toward the lush terraformed landscape that lay ahead.

 His eyes go wide.
-"Pipe have you gone and lost your damn mind?"
+"Piper you have gone and lost your damn mind?"

 I can't help but smile at his concerned look.
 "Can you just trust me?"